Internships

 General Overview

 Interns participate in a rigorous training experience designed to support the development of trauma-informed and anti-oppressive clinical skills.
-Our goal is to train therapists we’d be excited to welcome as paid team members after graduation.
+Our goal is to train therapists we’d be excited to welcome as full-time team members after graduation.

 Interns also benefit from: